-It all began more than a century ago and since then, it often proved to be a successful formula: a wonderful professional collaboration resulting into great movies that stood and stand the test of time when film directors worked time and again with their preferred leading ladies.
+It all began more than a century ago, and since then, it often proved to be a successful formula: a wonderful professional collaboration resulting in great movies that stood and stand the test of time when film directors worked time and again with their preferred leading ladies.

 American film pioneer and director D.W.
 Griffith was the trendsetter when Lillian Gish made her screen debut in several of his shorts in 1912, until they made their first feature together, “Judith of Bethulia” (1914), followed by screen classics such as “The Birth of a Nation” (1915), “Intolerance” (1916), “Hearts of the World” (1918), “Broken Blossoms” (1919), “Way Down East” (1920) and “Orphans of the Storm” (1921).